-This Date Night Roasted Butternut Squash Risotto is perfect for a special occasion or dinner for two.
+This Roasted Butternut Squash Risotto is perfect for a special occasion or a date night.
 It’s simple to make but tastes like it’s from a fancy restaurant!
 This recipe is gluten-free and can be made dairy-free if needed.

 It starts with roasted butternut squash that gets pureed and added to the pan with rice, sage, white wine, and veggie broth and cooked down until tender and creamy.